Annual Automotive Scholarship Contest 1987-2014

-- The written contest consists of a 49 question exam which covers five ASE areas (A4, A5, A6, A8, C1) and shop safety and pollution prevention.
+- The written test will consist of 50 multiple choice questions that are based on the NATEF MLR tasks.
+All 8 ASE areas will be represented at the NATEF MLR level.
 The contest takes approximately three hours.
-There is an awards ceremony afterwards where the top 24 schools will be invited to return to the hands-on competition.
+There is an awards ceremony afterwards where the top 12 schools will be invited to return to the hands-on competition.

-- The Hands on contest features 12 workstations which cover the same five ASE areas and shop safety and pollution prevention.
+- The Hands on contest features 12 workstations which are limited to the scope of the NATEF MLR standards.
 The competition lasts nearly 4 hours.
 There is an awards banquet afterwards.

 WSU Automotive Contest Winners 1987 - 2014